Christopher O. Ward

-Christopher Owen Ward (born 1954) is an American civil servant who served as executive director of the Port Authority of New York and New Jersey from May 1, 2008, until November 1, 2011, and as New York City Department of Environmental Protection commissioner from 2002 to 2005.
+Christopher Owen Ward (born 1954) is an American civil servant who served as executive director of the Port Authority of New York and New Jersey from 2008 to 2011 and as New York City Department of Environmental Protection commissioner from 2002 to 2005.

 Early life

-Ward was born in Princeton, New Jersey, on October 11, 1954, the son of Barbara Carnes and John William Ward.
-His father was chair of the Special Program in American Civilization at Princeton University, and later served as president of Amherst College 1971–1979, making it co-educational.
-His father also ran the Ward Commission to investigate political corruption in construction contracts in Massachusetts.
-He was appointed by Michael Dukakis.
+Ward was born in Princeton, New Jersey on October 11, 1954, the son of Barbara Carnes and academic John William Ward.
+John was chair of the Special Program in American Civilization at Princeton University, and later served as president of Amherst College from 1971–1979, during which time it became mixed-sex.
+John also ran the Ward Commission to investigate political corruption in construction contracts in Massachusetts, a position to which he was appointed by Michael Dukakis.

-Ward attended Macalester College in Saint Paul, Minnesota, earning a Bachelor of Arts degree in 1976.
-He worked on an oil rig, for Pennzoil, in the Gulf of Mexico, as a mechanic, before attending Harvard Divinity School, where he received a Master of Theological Studies.
-Ward's elder brother is David C. Ward.
+Ward attended Macalester College in Saint Paul, Minnesota, earning a Bachelor of Arts in 1976.
+He worked as a mechanic on an oil rig in the Gulf of Mexico for Pennzoil before attending Harvard Divinity School, where he received a Master of Theological Studies.
+His elder brother is David C. Ward.
 He is married to Pamela Cook.
 They have two children, Katherine and John.

 New York City official

 During the Ed Koch administration, Ward worked at the New York City Department of Consumer Affairs as director of research from 1982 to 1988.
 From 1988 to 1992, he was an assistant commissioner for the New York City Department of Telecommunications and Energy.

-As part of the administration of David Dinkins, the first African American mayor of NYC, Ward worked on the city's negotiations with Con Edison and Hydro-Quebec regarding the expansion of the hydropower system in Northern Canada.
-Continuing his service to Mayor Dinkins, he worked as senior vice president for transportation and commerce at the New York City Economic Development Corporation (NYCEDC) from 1992 to 1995.
-During his tenure at the NYCEDC, Ward worked on acquiring the Staten Island Railroad to re-establish rail freight service to the Howland Hook Marine Terminal.
-This acquisition was secured with funding obtained by Congresswoman Susan Molinari, "this means that there will be an alternative to New Jersey that will bring about enhanced competition and will also allow the regional port to grow".
+During the David Dinkins administration, Ward worked on the city's negotiations with Consolidated Edison and Hydro-Québec regarding the expansion of the hydropower system in Northern Canada.
+He also worked as senior vice president for transportation and commerce at the New York City Economic Development Corporation (NYCEDC) from 1992 to 1995.
+During his tenure at the NYCEDC, Ward worked on acquiring the Staten Island Railway to re-establish rail freight service to the Howland Hook Marine Terminal.

-Ward served as the commissioner of the New York City Department of Environmental Protection, appointed by Michael Bloomberg, from 2002 to 2005.
+During the Michael Bloomberg administration, Ward served as commissioner of the New York City Department of Environmental Protection from 2002 to 2005.
 As commissioner, he worked on the Long Island Sound Nitrogen Reduction Program, federal approval of the Filtration Avoidance Agreement for the Protection and Water Quality of the Upstate Reservoir System, and the funding and completion of the Manhattan segment of the third water tunnel.